 A behavioral hierarchy of anxiety challenges is created.
 The patient developmentally faces these challenges, with support, insight, and implementation of the adrenaline control technique.

 Based on the Sarno methodology for treatment of physical symptoms, patients are guided into the process of learning how they repressed the core emotion of anger and rage.
 This is crucial to healing as this recycled, often non-conscious energy, drives the symptoms that have caused the patient to initiate treatment.

 Patients are guided into the process of journaling in between formal sessions.
 This enhances therapeutic productivity because it organizes critical content for patient and therapist, and facilitates attachment to crucial dynamics.
 This multifaceted treatment approach for social and performance anxiety empowers the patient to access and sustain the use of under-used neural pathways.
 Pharmaceutical strategies and self-regulation technique are integrated into treatment when indicated.

 To gain a more in-depth understanding of the Berent Method for treatment of social and performance anxiety, click here to listen to patients in our free library of clinical interviews.
 These interviews appear to be the most evidence-based clinical success reported directly from real patients suffering from social anxiety and performance anxiety.
 These interviews go beyond simple testimonials.
 If you listen closely, you will gain important insight into the healing process.

 Treatment with Jonathan Berent, LCSW, is available via Skype or telephone anywhere and in person in the Great Neck, New York, office of Berent Associates.
-Sessions are 30 minutes and cost $195 per appointment.
+Sessions are 30 minutes and cost $245 per appointment.
 Insurance is available on an “out of network” basis only.
-To ensure a productive learning curve and the proper mind set, sessions should take place on a weekly basis in the first phase of therapy.
+To ensure a productive learning curve and the proper mind set, sessions should take place 3 times a month in the first phase of therapy.